Why I Like The Choose Glutamine & Ultimate Guide 2023

 Overview:

-• Glutamine can precurse to the synthesis of a Master Anxiodiant called: “Glutathione “(glutamate–cysteine–glycine), which boosts Nucleus Accumbens, and dopamine function for motivation and prevents toxicity from Heavy Metals such as Mercury, Aluminium, and Arsenic.
+• Glutamine can precurse to the synthesis of a Master Anxiodiant called: “Glutathione “(glutamate–cysteine–glycine), which boosts Nucleus Accumbens and dopamine function for motivation and prevents toxicity from Heavy Metals such as Mercury, Aluminium, and Arsenic.
 Furthermore helps regulate GABA and GLUTAMATE Dysfunction.

 • Glutamine involves the gut-lining repair process, provides a source of good bacteria, as well as reduces the inflammatory response caused by inflammation.